arnav-jain1/Sprint_2025/comms/Chapter 2.md

 	More like a push than a pull (HTTP)
 	Both HTTP and SMTP use ASCII
 	Multiple objects in same (multipart) message
+	persisetent connections

+Message format:
+	Header lines with subject, to, from, etc
+	Body with message